Smoothness and continuity of cost functionals for ECG mismatch computation: Methods

 To showcase the complexity of the model w.r.t.~the parameter space, it is often beneficial to visualize the loss landscape.
-However, the parameter space is often a very high dimensional space, which would require (as already outlined in Sec.~\ref{sec:intro}) sophisticated dimensionality reduction techniques.
-An alternative approach is to consider two randomly sampled (possibly orthogonal) vectors from the parameter space and sample across a predefined range as promoted in~\cite{yang_application_2017}.
+For this, we follow~\cite{yang_application_2017}, where the authors consider two randomly sampled (possibly orthogonal) vectors from the parameter space and sample across a predefined range.
 This can be thought of as conceptually slicing the $d$-dimensional hypercube with a hyperplane and computing the losses on this hyperplane.
 The main advantage of such an approach is that no dimensionality reduction is required, while the interdependence of parameters in the parameter space is not lost.

 The mentioned landscape can then be computed by sampling the loss functional $\D: \R^d \to \R$ as